DaGooseYT/EncodeGUI/README.md

 This repository only consists of the source code; no builds are hosted here.
 See https://encodegui.com/downloads.html for the latest builds.

 # Usage
-Documentation including the usage can be found at https://encodegui.com/docs/documentation.html.
-As of 3/14/2022, the docs are still under construction and will be posted soon.
+Documentation including the basic usage guide can be found at https://encodegui.com/docs/documentation.html.

 # Support
 Support for issues and directions for how to submit a proper issue/bug report are availible on https://encodegui.com/support.html